When people hear “biggest financial mistakes” they tend to immediately think about investments, debts, and other common financial topics.

 One of the biggest financial mistakes that I see people make is that they don't take care of their health.

-It may not sound directly related to your finances at first, but hear me out:
+It may not sound directly related to your finances at first, but if you're not healthy, then you'll make bad decisions and also you won't be able to dedicate time to your work.

 If you don't take care of your health, then you won’t be able to make any money.